wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 alerts_log
 ^^^^^^^^^^

-This enable or disable writing alerts to ``/var/ossec/logs/alerts/alerts.log``.
+This toggles the writing of alerts to ``/var/ossec/logs/alerts/alerts.log``.

 +--------------------+---------+
 | **Default value**  | yes     |